 There are several courses and boot camps out there that will bring you closer to your dream analytics role.
 What we utilize at phData is a platform called Data Coach.

 Data Coach offers a modern data and analytics learning platform with remarkable technical depth, coaching from internationally-recognized professionals, and capstone projects that solve real industry problems.
-If you’re interested in learning via Data Coach, readers of this blog can get 20 percent off by using code GETSTARTED.

 Build A Portfolio